nolde/vue-plugin-events/README.md

     * `{string | Array<string>} event` (array only supported in Vue 2.2.0+)
     * `{Function} callback`
 + __Usage__
     * Listens for an event in the global event bus.
 Normally, it is easier to allow the plugin to control the subscription of events.
-However, if needed in a special case, you can still manually listen for an event; just keep in mind that **the plugin does not track manual subscriptions**, so you mjust emember to unsubscribe when the component is destroyed, of the handler is no longer needed.
+However, special cases do exist, so you can manually listen for an event if need be; just keep in mind that **the plugin does not track manual subscriptions**, so you must remember to unsubscribe before the component is destroyed.
 The callback will receive all the additional arguments passed into the event-triggering method.

 #### __`.once`__
 + __Arguments__